 Perched above the village in a secluded garden, with fields on 3 sides, Eastern Lee offers peaceful and spacious accommodation within 2 miles of Yarmouth with its harbour, restaurants and pubs.
 Beaches are 3 miles away.

-New for 2014: since autumn gales uprooted our marcrocarpa trees:fencing and side gate preventing children and dogs from accessing the road.
+New for 2014: since autumn gales uprooted our marcrocarpa trees there is now fencing and side gate preventing children and dogs from accessing the road.

 Originally built in 1931, Eastern Lee has been extended and refurbished to luxury 21st century standards using a ground source heat pump and environmentally friendly technology.
 Groundfloor bedrooms and bathroom are wheelchair accessible and offer accommodation to those not wanting stairs.
 Upstairs 2 en suite bedrooms allow 3 generations or families privacy whilst sharing living spaces.
-Pay as you go WiFi available
+WiFi available

 There is a variety of beaches within easy reach by car, bus or bike.
 The house is ideally placed for sailing, fishing, golf, cycling, visits to English Heritage properties...and relaxing.
 Footpaths pass within 50m of the house joining the Hamstead Trail, enabling visitors to explore Areas of Outstanding Natural Beauty and Heritage Coastline.
 Walks along the south coast 3 miles away offer chances to find fossils and dinosaur footprints.
 Low light pollution and wide views give great opportunities to observe the night sky.

 Ground source heat pump and hot water.